avisuj/avisuj.github.io/_posts/2022-03-12-Depression.markdown

 - I will be overwhelmed by negative self-talk.
 I will only see disaster and destruction around me.
 - I will isolate myself to hide my shame.

-Emotions to exist in a vacuum; in the past I've struggled with my disorder in moments of change in my environment.
+Emotions do not exist in a vacuum; in the past I've struggled with my disorder in moments of change in my environment.
 For example, with this flare-up:
 - Spring has been unseasonably late
 - Ukraine has been invaded by Russia
 - My family caught Covid-19